adfinis/ansible-collection-signalilo/README.md

 ## Roles

-### `adfinis.signalilo.signalilo_docker`
+### `adfinis.signalilo.signalilo`

-Role uses Podman to extract Signalilo binary from Docker image and deploys it using systemd.
-Configuration is done with setting environmental variables.
+Role uses Podman to extract Signalilo binary from Docker image or compiles it locally and deploys it using systemd.

+Requirements:

+When `signalilo_from: docker`:
+Playbook executor requires working Podman deployment

+When `signalilo_from: source`:
+Playbook executor requires Go ecosystem pre-installed.

+Configuration:

 Example Playbook: